-The candidate will be able to:

-- 1. Identify, inspect and comment upon key parts of the equipment to be used. - 2.
-Prepare the equipment for use ensuring the safety of themselves, other people and the environment.
+- The candidate will be able to: - 1.
+Identify, inspect and comment upon key parts of the equipment to be used. - 2.
+Prepare the equipment for use ensuring the safety of themselves, other people and the environment. - 3.
+Operate a chainsaw whilst maintaining a working position within the crown of a tree using a rope and harness.